michaelpalumbo/allhands/README.md

   </a>
 </p>

-> With allhands, you can send Open Sound Control (OSC) data over the web, without needing to know the destination IP address(es).
-Simply install allhands as a global package, run it, and then send OSC data to port 7404 (localhost)  and listen on port 7403.
+> With allhands, you can send Open Sound Control (OSC) data over the web, without needing to know the destination IP address(es) of each person you are collaborating with.
+Simply install allhands as a global package, run it, and then from your chosen application (i.e. Max/MSP, pd, Ableton, Touchdesigner, etc) send OSC data to port 7404 and listen on port 7403.

 ## Caveats:
 If on OSX Catalina, and using zsh as your terminal, you'll need to make sure that nodejs is in your PATH.
 See [this step-by-step before proceeding](https://medium.com/@andrewjaykeller/how-to-install-node-js-and-npm-with-macoss-new-terminal-zsh-e39b4a62d3d4)